 PTSD is more prevalent among females than among males across the lifespan.
 This seems to be due to females’ greater likelihood of experiencing sexual assault and physical violence.

 The younger the age when the trauma occurs and the more complex the trauma, the more likely an individual will suffer from PTSD.

 Research also tells us that childhood trauma, abuse and neglect affect the process of brain development, resulting in unhealthy changes in the brain.
 These unhealthy changes are carried into adulthood resulting in a much higher risk for mental health and physical health problems.

 Military veterans are a special group that I have personal experience with.
 I practice cognitive processing therapy, which was created specifically for the military.
 It’s now being used for civilians as well.
 I’m also familiar with military culture including the warrior ethos and the priority of mission first.

-PTSD will affect your life in many negative ways.
+Trauma and PTSD will affect your life in many negative ways.

 PTSD symptoms can be hard to understand if you aren’t aware of how what happened is affecting you.
 You may wonder what is making you react and behave the way you do.